The linearization problem of a binary quadratic problem and its applications: The linearization problem of a BQP

 We say that the binary quadratic optimization problem \eqref{poly_quad} is {linearizable}, if there exists a cost vector $c$ such that $x^{\mathrm T}Qx = c^{\mathrm T}x$ for every $x \in K$.
 If such a cost vector $c$ exists, then we call it a linearization vector of $Q$.
 The cost matrix $Q$ is said to be linearizable if its linearization vector $c$ exists.
 The linearization problem of a BQP asks whether $Q$ is linearizable, and if yes, provide its linearization vector $c$.

 If $Q$ is linearizable, then \eqref{poly_quad} can be equivalently formulated as \eqref{poly_linear}, and the latter could be much easier to solve.
-For instance, in the case of the quadratic assignment problem and the quadratic shortest path problem this boils down to solve a linear programming problem.
+For instance, in the case of the quadratic assignment problem or the quadratic shortest path problem on directed acyclic graphs this boils down to solve a linear programming problem.

 Let us define the spanning set of linearizable matrices for the given BQP. \begin{definition} Let $\{ Q_{1},\ldots,Q_{k} \}$ be a set of matrices such that a cost matrix $Q$ is linearizable if and only if $Q = \sum_{i=1}^{k}\alpha_{i}Q_{i}$ for some $\alpha \in \mathbb{R}^{k}$.
 Then, we say that $\{ Q_{1},\ldots,Q_{k} \}$ span the set of linearizable matrices. \end{definition} In Section \ref{section_qspp_linear}, we show that the spanning set of linearizable matrices for the quadratic shortest path problem on directed acyclic graphs can be generated efficiently.
 Thus we have a complete characterization of the set of linearizable matrices for the QSPP on DAGs.
 This is also the case for the bilinear assignment problem, see \cite{custic2017characterization}.
 In fact, the authors in \cite{lendl2017combinatorial} show that the set of linearizable cost matrices for combinatorial optimization problems with interaction costs can be characterized by the so-called {constant value property}, under certain conditions.
 For the list of non-trivial binary quadratic problems for which one can find the spanning set of linearizable matrices, see \cite{lendl2017combinatorial}.